Drones sound creepy

 Internal compass and Failsafe function

-This feature provides exact details of the flight location to the drone itself and the remote control system.
+This feature provides exact details of the flight location and how the drones work with the remote control system.
 A home point is set up after the compass has been calibrated.
 This is the location where the drone will return in case the signal gets attenuated between the drone and the remote control system.
 This is referred to as the Fail Safe function.

 FPV live video transmission